The Complete Havana Travel Guide: Everything You Actually Need to Know for 2026

 Classic Car Tour

 This sounds touristy because it is.
-But cruising the Malecon in a restored 1957 Chevy Bel Air convertible, painted candy-apple red, with the salt air in your face — I dare you not to grin.
+But cruise the Malecon in a restored 1957 Chevy Bel Air convertible, painted candy-apple red, with the salt air in your face, and try not to grin.

 Negotiate directly with drivers at Parque Central.
 A 1-hour tour runs $30-50 per car (fits 3-4 people).
 Best route: Malecon, Revolution Square, through the Vedado mansions, back via the Tunnel.